minzzelo/cs2101ug/docs/UserGuide.md

 ### View help : `help`

-If you forget how to use the app or have some things you are unsure about, fear not!
-You can use our help function which will lead you to our user guide.
+If you are unsure about some things in our app, you can use our help function which will direct you to our user guide.

 Format: `help`